DVGnatuk/CountriesFlags/README.md

 ### Manual

-If you want to install CountriesFlags manually, <TBD>
+If you want to install the CountriesFlags manually:
+* Download the source code;
+* Drag&Drop the `CountriesFlags` folder for swift, or `CountriesFlagsObjC` folder for Objective-C, to the project.

 ## Usage